grommunio/gromox/doc/install.rst

 ======================

 The procedure is the well-established autotools run.
-Note that the default prefix is /usr, not /usr/local.
+Note that the default install prefix is /usr, not /usr/local.

 For true developers, the ``qconf`` helper script may be used as a typing shortcut and to configure the paths such that just-built program binaries, from